- Company: Bombardier Transportation UK Ltd

 The relationship between the company and the University continues to flourish with the securing of funding for a second KTP project.

-“As a result of our successful collaboration with Plymouth University through KTP, the joint team developed a cutting-edge product that is innovative and marketable and has already secured a market lead over its worldwide competitors.”
+“As a result of our successful collaboration with University of Plymouth through KTP, the joint team developed a cutting-edge product that is innovative and marketable and has already secured a market lead over its worldwide competitors.”

 Andy Millar, Engineering Design Manager, Bombardier Transportation